unacast/deprecated-unacast.github.io/_posts/2016-11-22-high-performance-read-api.md

 Setting up the service using a single Redis is pretty straight forward using Compose.io.
 Compose.io has some [great guides](https://www.compose.com/articles/get-started-with-redis-on-compose/)
-to have you can get started with their Redis hosting as well.
+on how you to get started with their Redis hosting as well.
 The kube manifest for running a kubernetes deployment and service is added
 below: